JoeKun/freebsd-configuration/documentation/freebsd/freebsd-poudriere.md

  * Install `poudriere` on a dedicated virtual machine with `bhyve`.
  * Configure the FreeBSD host server to use exclusively the binary packages produced by `poudriere` running on that virtual machine.
  * Setup storage for built packages in such a way that the virtual machine can remain powered off most of the time, only powering it on when actually using `poudriere` to build packages.
- * Expose `poudriere`'s web interface right from the FreeBSD host server.
+ * Expose `poudriere`’s web interface right from the FreeBSD host server.

 ## Pre-requisites